 Reducing the City of Hobart's energy use

 The City of Hobart has improved the energy efficiency of its operations and buildings and now saves over $1 million a year in electricity costs alone.
-We have also committed to a further reduction target of 35% for energy use from 2010 to 2020.

-To learn more about the City's plans for further energy and greenhouse gas emission reductions, have a look at our operational Energy Savings Action Plan 2018-2020.(PDF, 2MB)
+To learn more about the City's plans for further energy and greenhouse gas emission reductions, have a look at our operational Energy Savings Action Plan 2018-2020(PDF, 2MB).

 We conduct regular reviews of environmental issues across all of our activities and have an environmental management system that is third-party certified under ISO 14001.

 The City of Hobart has installed solar energy systems in a number of locations around Hobart.
 You can view the online Sunny Portal dashboard, which shows the energy generated by each of the systems, by clicking on the link below.